Table of Contents:

 Based on the last 90 days of ODR and the last three months of ODR for sellers with 50 or more transactions over 120 days, the team rates them.
 When a seller’s limit is reached, Walmart looks back at the ODR data from the previous 30 days to determine whether anything has changed.

 Walmart will terminate the seller’s ability to sell on Walmart Marketplace if the sellers still exceed the ODR limit.
 Walmart, on the other hand, has a fairly equitable system in place.
 It explains why the suspension was put in place.
 There are other needs or suggestions for future changes that are also included.

 Walmart will inform sellers of any other steps it may take, such as canceling any open orders on your account.
-They’ll get an email from Walmart letting them know their account has been suspended and giving them a deadline by which they can request it be reinstated.
+They’ll get an email from Walmart letting them know their account has been suspended and giving them a deadline by which they can request it to be reinstated.

 Walmart’s Marketplace Promise ensures that your purchases from third-party sellers will arrive on time and in good condition.

-Only companies who meet Walmart Marketplace’s requirements can sell on the site.
+Only companies that meet Walmart Marketplace’s requirements can sell on the site.
 To guarantee that all Walmart.com customers receive the same high-quality service, Walmart employs a rigorous evaluation process that examines the seller’s catalog, operations, financial data, and other relevant factors.

 Shoppers who purchase items through the Walmart.com marketplace have access to a single payment method and a secure checkout process.
 Neither Walmart nor Marketplace vendors have access to your financial information.